leviathanbadger/flux-lang/README.md

 ## Detailed Project Plan

+For the complete roadmap and in-depth discussion of each phase, see [PROJECT-PLAN.md](PROJECT-PLAN.md).
+The outline below summarizes the high-level timeline.

 ### Phase 1: Language Specification (Weeks 1–4)
 - Draft the formal grammar in EBNF and outline core syntactic constructs.
 - Write a language report with motivating examples showcasing reactive streams and refinement types.